prophile/typ-report/sections/background.md

 of the data it carries with time.

 There are two things to immediately note about the monoid.
-Firstly, that the monoid must be *idempotent*\todo{Give some intuitions here}.
-Were one to ask which came first of two of the same occurrence, one would not expect any answer other than that of the very occurrence.
+Firstly, that the monoid must be *idempotent*.
+The general intuition here is that if the monoid is in some case a "the first to materalise of these two futures", then combining a future with itself should not change anything.

 Secondly, neither of the arguments to the monoid operation should have any bias towards it, which would make the monoid unfair: that is to say, the monoid should be *commutative*.
+Again, to give a general intuition, "the first of A or B" being different to "the first of B or A" suggests some kind of preferential treatment based on order of arguments.

 Behaviours
 ----------